Text: Marit Synnøve Vea

 Generally, we can say that a vessel under 15 meters is called a boat; a vessel of 15 meters and more is a ship.

 1. LONGSHIPS – WARSHIPS:

 Ships with many oars that could be both rowed and sailed.
-Some warships were long, narrow an flat-bottomed, first and foremost meant to be good rowing ships.
+Some warships were long, narrow and flat-bottomed, first and foremost meant to be good rowing ships.
 We believe that the typical Danish “skeids” were such ships.
-Others were large and sturdy, first and foremost meant to be sailed, but they could also be rowed..
+Others were large and sturdy, first and foremost meant to be sailed, but they could also be rowed.
 These ships had high freeboard and were easier to defend.
-They also managed better that the “skeids” in heavy seas.
+They also managed better than the “skeids” in heavy seas.